Analogy-LogViewer/Analogy.LogViewer/README.md

 another option is to check the [Analogy.LogViewer.Example](https://github.com/Analogy-LogViewer/Analogy.LogViewer.Example) example.

 5. Put your dll at the same folder as the application.
 You can download [latest version](https://github.com/Analogy-LogViewer/Analogy.LogViewer/releases)

+## Extensions

+Along with custom Data Providers you can create extensions for existing providers:
+1. In Place extension: Add columns to the log messages data grid to add more information to the data grid,
+2. User Control extension: Add new tab in the UI with a custom user control that receive the incoming messages and can create custom logic to handles those.

+The example data provider has example for this (you need to enable the extension in the extensions tab in the user settings).

 ## Logs Analysis and Visualizers